Estimating the Impact of Weather on Agriculture: Analysis Plan

+With these three characteristics in mind, we adopt three general metrics to evaluate our results and two methods to test differences between these metrics.
+The three metrics are (1) mean adjusted R$^2$ values, (2) share of coefficient $p$-values significant at standard levels (0.01, 0.05, and 0.10), and 3) coefficients with 95\% confidence intervals.
+To compare our metrics across regressions, we apply two tests:

-We also develop two tests: \begin{enumerate} \item Weak difference test: if the coefficient in one model lies outside the coefficient and 95\% confidence interval in a competing model, though the confidence intervals can overlap. \item Strong difference test: if the coefficient in one model lies outside the coefficient and 95\% confidence interval in a competing model, but the confidence intervals cannot overlap. \end{enumerate}
+\begin{enumerate} \item Weak difference test: the value of a result (either mean adjusted R$^2$, share of significant $p$-values, or coefficients) from one model lies outside the 95\% confidence interval on the value of a result from a competing model.
+The confidence intervals \emph{can} overlap. \item Strong difference test: the 95\% confidence interval on the value of a result (either mean adjusted R$^2$, share of significant $p$-values, or coefficients) from one model lies outside the 95\% confidence interval on the value of a result from a competing model.
+The confidence intervals \emph{cannot} overlap. \end{enumerate}

+Our approach builds on the extreme bounds approach to assessing difference in estimates from \cite{LevineRenelt92} and the graphical methods to visualize these differences in \cite{SaliMartin971, SaliMartin972}.